kfstorm/carnivore/README.md

     - Call a customized post-processing script written by yourself.
     - (More post-processing methods could be added as needed.)

+Supported output formats:

+- `markdown`: The article content in Markdown format.
+- `html`: The article content in HTML format.
+- `full_html`: The full web page in HTML format.

+Output formats could be customized by setting the `CARNIVORE_OUTPUT_FORMATS` environment variable. e.g. `markdown,html,full_html` (split by `,`).
+Default: `markdown`.

 ## Usage

 There are multiple ways to use Carnivore.
 Here are some examples: